suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 ## Visualizations

-We would be mostly focusing on exploratory data analysis (EDA) to help us get an understanding about the data used.
+We would be mostly focusing on exploratory data analysis (EDA) to help us get an understanding of the data used.
 Based on this information, steps could be taken to perform feature engineering and improve model performance.

 <img src = "https://github.com/suhasmaddali/Images/blob/main/Input%20Data.png"/>